SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/simplify-adding-web-parts-with-preconfigured-entries.md

 Notice how you keep the previous preconfigured entry intact and add another one beside it using different values for properties.

-To see the result start debugging the project by in the command line running:
+To see the result start debugging the project by running the following command:

 ```sh
 gulp serve
 ```

-When you open the web part toolbox to add the web part to canvas, you will see that there are two web parts for you to choose from.
+When you open the web part toolbox to add the web part to the canvas, you will see that there are two web parts for you to choose from.

 ![Web part toolbox showing the preconfigured version of the web part](../../../../images/preconfiguredentries-multiple-web-parts-toolbox.png)

-After adding the **Recent documents** web part to the page it works immediately using its specific preconfigured settings.
+After adding the **Recent documents** web part to the page, it works immediately using its specific preconfigured settings.

 ![Preconfigured recent documents web part working immediately after being added to the page](../../../../images/preconfiguredentries-recent-documents-canvas.png)

-### Specify unconfigured instance of the web part
+### Specify an unconfigured instance of the web part

-When building web parts there are often specific scenarios that the particular web part should support.
+When building web parts there are often specific scenarios that the web part should support.
 Providing preconfigured entries for those scenarios makes it easier for users to use the web part.

-Depending how you build your web part, it could be possible that the web part is capable of supporting other, unforeseen scenarios as well.
-If you would only provide specific preconfigured entries, users might not think of using your web part for their scenario.
-In such cases it might be a good idea to provide a generic, unconfigured variant of your web part as well.
+Depending how you build your web part, it could be possible that the web part can support other unforeseen scenarios as well.
+If you only provide specific preconfigured entries, users might not realize they can use your web part for a different scenario.
+It might be a good idea to provide a generic unconfigured variant of your web part as well.

-In the code editor open the **./src/webparts/gallery/GalleryWebPart.manifest.json** file.
+In the code editor, open the **./src/webparts/gallery/GalleryWebPart.manifest.json** file.
 Change the **preconfiguredEntries** property to:

 ```json
 {